k11n/konstellation/docs/guide/index.md

 ## Installation

-Konstellation CLI should be compatible with Mac, Linux, and Windows.
+Konstellation CLI is be compatible with Mac, Linux, and Windows.
 On Mac it's available via Brew.
 Otherwise you could build it from source.

 ### Mac